romulus0914/CNN_VGG19_verilog/README.md

 ### vgg19.py

-analyize imagenet-very-deep-vgg19.mat(need to download by yourself) and output to vgg19_weight/bias.txt
+analyze imagenet-very-deep-vgg19.mat(need to download by yourself) and output to vgg19_weight/bias.txt

 ```
 make vgg